CEA-MetroCarac/PySSPFM/doc/README.md

 #### VIII.4.b) Correlation matrix

 <p align="justify" width="100%">
 The <code>gen_correlation_array</code> function in the script takes as input a list of property mappings of the sample.
 It generates a square matrix filled with zeros, with dimensions equal to the number of mappings in the list.
-For each combination of pairs of measurements, the Pearson product-moment correlation coefficient is calculated using the <code>corrcoef</code> function from NumPy, allowing the completion of the correlation matrix.
+For each combination of pairs of measurements, the Pearson product-moment correlation coefficient is calculated using the <a href="https://numpy.org/doc/stable/reference/generated/numpy.corrcoef.html">corrcoef</a> function from NumPy, allowing the completion of the correlation matrix.
 </p>

 <p align="justify" width="100%">